koeves/litstudy-pat/README.md

 The difference between the notions of pattern completeness and quasi-reducibility is also illustrated by Example
 <a href="#quasi-ex" data-reference-type="ref"
-data-reference="quasi-ex">8</a>, in which it is algorithmically confirmed that $`\mathcal{R}_{\mathbb{Z}}`$ is not pattern complete, and in Example <a href="#quasi-ex-alg" data-reference-type="ref" data-reference="quasi-ex-alg">11</a> in which it is algorithmically confirmed to be quasi-reducible.
+data-reference="quasi-ex">7</a>, in which it is algorithmically confirmed that $`\mathcal{R}_{\mathbb{Z}}`$ is not pattern complete, and in Example <a href="#quasi-ex-alg" data-reference-type="ref" data-reference="quasi-ex-alg">10</a> in which it is algorithmically confirmed to be quasi-reducible.

-# Literature Review

-This section, describes the bodies of literature the paper is interested in.
-It begins by examining the main interest, namely the paper by Thiemann and Yamada.
-Most attention is spent on this paper, their algorithm is introduced and its correctness and properties are discussed.
-Furthermore, some examples of certain are used to illustrate the behaviour of the algorithm.

-Following, the *complement algorithm* by Lazrek et al. is detailed, an algorithm to decide sufficient completeness (and indirectly also pattern completeness, as shown later).
-Finally, a tree automata-based construction is presented that can be used to decide pattern completeness.
-At the end of the section, further literature of interest is briefly listed.

-## Thiemann and Yamada
+# Thiemann and Yamada’s algorithm

 The algorithm presented in the paper of Thiemann and Yamada works on multisets of pattern problems and applies rules on the innermost